gitgrimbo/harviewer-screenshot/README.md

 harviewer-screenshot --help

 Options:
   --hv-url            HAR Viewer URL.
             [required] [default: "http://gitgrimbo.github.io/harviewer/master/"]
   --har               HAR URL or file path.
 Can be provided zero or more times.
   --harp              HARP URL or file path.
 Can be provided zero or more times.
   --hv-pageIdx        Index of the page to open.                    [default: 0] --hv-width          Width of viewport.                         [default: 1280] --hv-height         Height of viewport.
-Defaults to full document.body.clientHeight.
+Defaults to full
+                      document.body.clientHeight.
-  --dest        Filename for the screenshot.          [default: "harviewer.png"] --help        Show help                                              [boolean]
+  --hv-show-stats     Show the stats or not.          [boolean] [default: false] --hv-show-timeline  Show the timeline or not.       [boolean] [default: false] --dest              Filename for the screenshot.    [default: "harviewer.png"] --help              Show help                                        [boolean]
 ````

 ### Serve HAR files from standalone server